jeffreycwitt/hn202/docs/first-crusade-and-the-other.md

 ---
-title: "12: The People's Crusade and the Erosion of Jewish Protection"
+title: "The People's Crusade and the Erosion of Jewish Protection"
 layout: lecture
 description: "The People's Crusade and the Erosion of Jewish Protection"
 readings:
-published: true
+published: false
-date: 2023-02-23
+date: 2024-02-22
 nav_order: 12
 ---